pixegami/python-for-beginners/12 - Final Project/README.md

 ## 🎯 App Requirements

 1. Ask the user to add an expense (name, category, amount)
-2. Save expense entries to a file
+2. Save expense entries to a `.csv` file.
 3. Read the file to summarise the expense totals for that month
 4. Show the user how much they can spend for the rest of the month (to stay in budget)